OmarZarifa/DICE-GAME/README.md

 ```

 ###### 3.4  Deactivate the venv (Only when you are done!)
-When you are done you can leave the venv using the command:
+When you are done, you can leave the venv using the command:
 ```bash
 deactivate
 ```